clburlison/scripts/clburlison_scripts/ADacctChange/README.md

 * The [luggage](https://github.com/unixorn/luggage) to build the package
 * A system restart to load the LaunchDaemon
-* A mac that is bound to a domain
+* A mac that is bound to an Active Directory domain
-* An AD account that has had the profile username changed
+* An AD account that has had the User logon name changed
-* The date to be past April 6th, 2015 6:00am. (default value)
+* The current system time/date to be past April 6th, 2015 6:00am. (default value)

 ##Run manually